jonoco/Kyra/README.md

 ####v0.1.4
 -	door animations in and functioning
 	- door animations handled by labeling one of the room's sprites as enter or exit animation
+- quest event system added
+	- uses quest events to trigger quest related events, e.g. animations, sprite creation, text
 	- more quest event types added
 - more assets added
 - some code refactored and rewritten for clarity
 - some bug fixes